 A VPN, or Virtual Private Network, can assist you to protect your anonymity online and secure the web traffic from spies, snoops and anybody else who wants to monetize or steal your data.
-But does it mean a VPN is safe itself?
+But is VPN safe to use?

 In simple words, a VPN forms a virtual encrypted tunnel between your PC and a remote server run by the VPN service provider.
 All external web traffic is routed via this tunnel; thus your data is safe from snooping eyes.
 The greatest thing about it is that your PC seems to have the IP address of the VPN server, covering your identity.
 When the data arrives at the VPN server, it departs into the public Internet.
 If the website you are heading to employs HTTPS to shield the connection, you are still safe.
 However, even if it was interrupted, it is tricky to trace the data back to your computer, because it seems to be coming from a VPN server.
 So, the question isn’t really “is VPN secure?” but rather how secure it is.